jules2689/nervous-system/README.md

 Right now this only integrates into Notion but is set up to allow easy integration with other platforms in the future.

+## Integrations

+- Todoist
+- Geekbot
+- Planned Integrations
+    - GoodReads + Kindle Highlights
+    - Notability via Dropbox
+    - Otter.ai
+    - GitHub Starred Repos

+## Known Limitations

+- Unofficial Notion API must be used to fill in some gaps
+- Todoist content is not synced into Notion yet.

 ## Installation & Usage

 1. Create a Gemfile and add the following Gem: